Sulfonamide: Synthesis and reactions

 A base such as pyridine is typically added to absorb the HCl that is generated.
 Illustrative is the synthesis of sulfonylmethylamide.
-A readily available sulfonyl chloride source is tosyl chloride.

 The reaction of primary and secondary amines with benzenesulfonyl chloride is the basis of the Hinsberg reaction, a method for detecting primary and secondary amines.

+Sulfonamides undergo a variety of acid-base reactions.
+The N-H bond can be deprotonated.
+The alkylsulfonamides can be deprotonated at carbon.
+Arylsulfonamides undergo ortho-lithiation.

 Sultams

 Sultams are cyclic sulfonamides.
 Bioactive sultams include the antiinflammatory ampiroxicam and the anticonvulsant sulthiame.
 Sultams are prepared analogously to other sulfonamides, allowing for the fact that sulfonic acids are deprotonated by amines.
 They are often prepared by one-pot oxidation of disulfides or thiols linked to amines.
 An alternative synthesis of sultams involves initial preparation of a linear sulfonamide, followed by intramolecular C-C bond formation (i.e. cyclization), a strategy that was used in the synthesis of a sultam-based deep-blue emitter for organic electronics.

-Sulfinamides

-The related sulfinamides (R(S=O)NHR) are amides of sulfinic acids (R(S=O)OH) (see sulfinyl).
-Chiral sulfinamides such as tert-butanesulfinamide, p-toluenesulfinamide and 2,4,6-trimethylbenzenesulfinamide are relevant to asymmetric synthesis.